 Ensure your practitioner is qualified and registered.
-Most therapies have a professional association you can contact for more information or they can help you find an accredited practitioner.
-Some qualifications, for example Chinese Medicine

-Practitioners, can be checked at the Australian Health Practitioner Regulation Agency (AHPRA) www.ahpra.gov.au or by calling 1300 419 495.
+Most therapies have a professional association you can contact.
+Some qualifications, for example Chinese Medicine Practitioners, can be checked at the Australian Health Practitioner Regulation Agency (AHPRA) www.ahpra.gov.au or by calling 1300 419 495.
 Because herbal, homeopathic, Ayurvedic or Chinese medicines may affect the treatments prescribed by your doctor, please tell your GP and specialist what other treatments you are thinking about using.

 You may feel concerned that your doctor or other members of your healthcare team will disapprove of complementary therapies.
-However it is very important to keep your healthcare team informed, even if they do not approve.
+However, it is very important to keep your healthcare team informed, even if they do not approve.
 Your healthcare team, particularly your doctor and pharmacist, can't give you the best professional advice without knowing all the treatments you are using.
 This includes vitamin supplements, herbal medicines and other therapies.